qualiu/msr/tools/readme.txt

 -p -d : Get top distributions/percentages and sort by count/percentages with descending order.
 -w -n : Skip lines/keys both matched in latter + first files/pipe, output other keys' lines + non-matched lines (like description/comments) in first.

-nin treats nul as same as /dev/null on Linux.
+nin treats Windows nul as same as /dev/null on MinGW / Cygwin / Linux / MacOS.
-One important feature: nin does not change the original line order, even if used unique(-u), if no sorting (-p, -a/-d, etc.).
+One important feature: nin does not change the original line order even if used unique(-u) if no sorting of -p/-d/-a/etc.

 Frequent use cases as Quick-Start: Use -PAC or -PC to get pure output result. nin my.txt nul -u -i :     output unique lines in my.txt ignore case. type my.txt | nin nul -ui : output unique lines in my.txt ignore case. nin my.txt nul "^(\w+)" -u -i :  output unique keys (captured words at each line begin) in my.txt ignore case. nin my.txt nul "^(\w+)" -u -wi : output unique lines (lines of the captured keys) in my.txt ignore case.